OF HOW 20 YARD SIGNS BECAME A GLOBAL MOVEMENT

 I looked at my husband and said, "This is big.
 Are we all in?
 Do we want to do this?
 Because now it's a thing.
 Do we want a thing?'
-Without a hesitation, he confirmed: we're all in.
-That night he built me website.
+Without hesitation, he confirmed: we're all in.
+That night he built me a website.
 The next day I opened a separate bank account for the movement.

 Over the next few weeks we added more messages: You matter.
 You are not alone.
 One day at a time.
 It's not too late.
-We also added smaller cheaper product: wristbands, stickers, encouragement cards - selling everything at-cost...
+We also added smaller cheaper products: wristbands, stickers, encouragement cards - selling everything at-cost...

 The movement really picked up traction when family friends road tripped that summer from Portland, OR to Rochester, NY leaving a trail of our product in every public bathroom, restaurant, and rest station across this great country.
 Their stories of beautiful connection with strangers through our product stirred my heart.